rilianx/Research/recommender_system/README.md

 [2015 - A Movie Recommender System: MOVREC](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.736.6037&rep=rep1&type=pdf)

 It is based on collaborative filtering approach that makes use of the information provided by users, analyzes them and then recommends the movies that is best suited to the user at that time.
-The recommended movie list is sorted according to the ratings given to these movies by previous users and it uses K-means algorithm for this purpose
+The recommended movie list is sorted according to the ratings given to these movies by previous users and it uses K-means algorithm for this purpose.

+The presented recommender system generates recommendations using various types of knowledge and data about users, the available items, and previous transactions stored in customized databases.

 Algoritmo (idea)